Taiwolawal/darey.io-pbl/project14.md

 ![4 7](https://user-images.githubusercontent.com/50557587/149627850-97ce6108-6eee-476f-926d-e95580aa72d4.PNG)

 ## CI/CD PIPELINE FOR TODO APPLICATION

+- Prepare Jenkins

+Our goal here is to deploy the application onto servers directly from Artifactory rather than from git.
+Here we will introduce another PHP application to add to the list of software products we are managing in our infrastructure.

 Fork and clone `https://github.com/darey-devops/php-todo.git` to our instance outside the ansible-config folder.

 On the Jenkins server, install PHP, its dependencies and Composer tool